wso2/kubernetes-apim/advanced/am-pattern-2/README.md

-# Helm Chart for deployment of WSO2 API Manager with WSO2 API Manager Analytics
+# Helm Chart for deployment of WSO2 API Manager with a separate Gateway and separate Key Manager along with WSO2 API Manager Analytics

+Resources for building a Helm Chart for deployment of [WSO2 API Manager with a separate Gateway and separate Key Manager along with
+WSO2 API Manager Analytics](https://apim.docs.wso2.com/en/latest/install-and-setup/setup/deployment-patterns/#pattern-2-deployment-with-a-separate-gateway-and-separate-key-manager).

 ![WSO2 API Manager pattern 2 deployment](pattern-2.png)